samhains/samhains.github.io/blog/_posts/physcomp/2017-11-08-human-interference-play-demonstration.md

 ![](/blog/assets/modular_projector/11.jpg)

-Prototyping illustrated the need for more varied content and effects.
+Prototyping illustrated the need for more varied content, effects and interactive development.